Echack/Echack.github.io/project4.md

 ![screenshot](images/to_do_list1.jpg)
 ![screenshot](images/p1_2.jpg)

 Fig 1.
-The code used in the project and the code runs in Apache Netbeans.
+The UI design of the project and how it looks when being tested.

 ## 3. Additional Considerations